Woman entrepreneur over 50 having authentic sales conversation in coffee shop setting demonstrating genuine relationship-building approach to business

 Start from Service, Not Desperation

-Instead, approach every sales conversation as an opportunity to serve.
+Approach every sales conversation as an opportunity to serve.
 What can you learn about their situation?
 What insights can you share from your experience?
 How can you help them think through their options more clearly?

 Use Your Experience as Your Sales Tool

-You don't need fancy closing techniques when you have decades of real-world experience.
+You don't need fancy closing techniques when you have decades of experience.
 Your stories, insights, and proven track record are more powerful than any sales script.

 This isn't name-dropping or bragging.
 It's providing context and perspective that only comes from having been there before.